Narendra-47/Python/README.md

 Q17.
 Write a code to take a number as an input from the user and check if the number is odd or even.
 A:
+x=input('Enter a number\n')
+y=int(x)
+if y%2==0:
+    print('The number entered is an Even number')
+else:
+    print('The number entered is an Odd number')

 Q18.
 What are boolean operator?
+A: The operators that result in boolean values ( True or False) are called as boolean operators.
+Example: AND , OR , NOT

 Q19.
 What will the output of the following?
 ```